boisgera/MQTT/README.md

   - `loop_start`/`loop_stop`: threaded, non-blocking solution.
     Roughly speaking, starts `loop_forever` in a thread.

+    Nota: the `on_connect` assignment is not a proper attribute but a setter (!!!), so inheritance-based definitions of `on_connect` function will fail miserably.
+    What the function is doing is assigning to the `_on_connect` attribute, **with the protection of a mutex** (`_callback_mutex`, a reentrant lock).

+    The calls to `on_message` callback are protected by another mutex:
+    `self._in_callback_mutex` (a simple lock).
+    What does it mean for the client?
+Unclear, since we don't know exactly (doc) what this lock protects and doesn't protect.
+But we know that we can probably create deadlocks if we fuck up badly (Can we with only the public API?
+    Ah, that's a good question).

+    I think that client-side, we have to protect (with Locks) our stuff too if we intend to have some read-write variables impacted.

   - `loop`: not a loop per se, but a blocking single-step "process a bit" that you can use in your own loop.
 Non-threaded, select-based, elementary so